railsadminteam/rails_admin/docs/bugmash.md

     I'll let you know if any changes need to be made before the code can be pulled.
 8. `GOTO 1`

-Writing code is great but there are other ways to help besides writing code, including:
+Writing code is great but there are other ways to help besides writing code, including...

 * Writing documentation
 * Translating RailsAdmin into a new language